klee2024/HAX-Slack-Data-Tool/README.md

 **Functionality:**

 An associate can run the script, open the Google Sheets dashboard, and view new posts, files, and DMs in Slack groups such as GenZ-VC, hwstartup, etc. The associate can flag users as investors or founders, which automatically updates corresponding investor and founder sheets with contact information.
-I intend to add functionality to automatically send messages to investors and founders once their messages in the Slack group has been tagged.
+I intend to add functionality to automatically send messages to investors and founders once their message from Slack has been tagged.

 **Data Tools Used:**